-Let’s talk turkey.
+Now let’s talk turkey.
 In Germany, as in America, the Thanksgiving meal is all about birds.
-Traditionally, Erntedankfest features these feathered centerpieces: die Masthühnchen (broiler chickens), die Poularde (hens), die Gans (geese), and last but not least, der Kapaun (castrated roosters).
+Traditionally, Erntedankfest features these feathered centerpieces: die Masthühnchen (broiler chickens), die Poularde (hens), die Gans (geese) and, last but not least, der Kapaun (castrated roosters).
 But over the past few decades, the turkey trend has made Truthahn (turkey) quite popular.

 In order to understand why one city in the Netherlands celebrates Thanksgiving, you need a quick history lesson.
-It centers around those famous Pilgrims who landed at Plymouth.
+It’s about those famous Pilgrims who landed at Plymouth Rock.
 Before heading to the New World, many of these Pilgrims spent just over a decade in a small city in Holland (now in the Netherlands) called Leiden.
 They started as a group of religious separatists in England who were not happy with the Church of England’s new direction.
-King James was kind of a jerk, and punished some of them with fines, imprisonment, and even execution for rebelling.
+England’s King James was kind of a jerk, and punished some of them with fines, imprisonment and even execution for their rebellion.
 So they fled.
 After a brief stop in Amsterdam, they arrived in Leiden, where they were free to worship how they wanted.
 Things went well for a while, but economic instability and a liberal culture led them to sail to America in 1620.

-Holland didn’t end up being the ideal new home for the Pilgrims, but Leiden provided a temporary safe haven that was much appreciated.
+Holland didn’t end up being the ideal home for the Pilgrims, but Leiden provided a temporary safe haven that was much appreciated.
 And apparently, the Dutch thought pretty highly of the Pilgrims, too.
 Every year on American Thanksgiving Day, Leiden commemorates the religious refugees who lived and worked there centuries before.
 Residents of the city gather for a non-denominational service in honor of the Pilgrims’ perseverance.
-There’s no coma-inducing feast, but cookies and coffee are served; it’s just a different take on how other countries celebrate Thanksgiving.
+There’s no coma-inducing feast, but cookies and coffee are served; it’s a different take on how other countries celebrate Thanksgiving.

 Fun fact: Nine U.S. presidents, including President Obama, are descendants of the Leiden Pilgrims, according to Leiden University.